-Actions in the IT area (for example Artificial Intelligence to analyse and process Big Data as well as large volumes of documents and information more efficiently) could be a fertile terrain for synergies across the Single Market Programme.
+Actions in the IT area (for example Artificial Intelligence to analyse and process Big Data as well as large volumes of documents and information more efficiently) could be a terrain fertile for synergies across the Single Market Programme.
 Synergies in the IT area would also cover enforcement and other networks which exist in the competition, consumer and customs areas (see below).

-Expertise208, studies and events could also be procured jointly; for example focusing on gaps in the internal market that may require both enforcement and regulatory action under the Treaties, such as - to name but two examples the Digital Single Market and the Single Market for Financial Services.
+Expertise208, studies and events could also be jointly; procured for example focusing on gaps in the internal market that may require both enforcement and regulatory action under the Treaties, such as - to name but two examples -Digital Single the Market and the Single Market for Financial Services.